replicate/replicate-support-bot/README.md

 ## 2. Setup vector database (Supabase)

-se supports vectors in their PostgreSQL database.
+Supabase supports vectors in their PostgreSQL database.
 Create an account and execute the following queries:

 Enable the vector extension: